Women's gridiron football: Women in college and professional football

-In 2020, Sarah Fuller became the first woman to play in a Power Five football game when she took the opening kickoff of the second half of the Commodores' game against the Missouri Tigers with a 30-yard squib kick on November 28, 2020.
-(It is important to note that the term "Power Five" was not in use when Katie Hnida became the first woman to score in an NCAA Division I-A game in 2003; Hnida played at the Mountain West Conference, which did not have Automatic Qualifying status in the Bowl Championship Series.)
+In 2020, Sarah Fuller became the first woman to play in a Power Five football game when she took the opening kickoff of the second half of the Vanderbilt Commodores' game against the Missouri Tigers with a 30-yard squib kick on November 28, 2020.
+The term "Power Five" was not in use when Katie Hnida became the first woman to score in an NCAA Division I-A game in 2003; Hnida played at the Mountain West Conference, which did not have Automatic Qualifying status in the Bowl Championship Series.)

 Jennifer Welter became the first female skill position player at the male professional level by playing as a running back in the Texas Revolution in 2014.

 To date, no women have ever played a line position above the high school level.
 Holley Mangold, whose brother Nick played several years in the NFL and who herself played as a lineswoman in high school, declined to further pursue football in college, fearing she had no chance to play professionally as a woman; she later went on to become an Olympic weightlifter.

 Brittanee Jacobs is the first female football coach at the collegiate level.
 She helped coach safeties at Central Methodist University during the 2012 season.
 Welter became the first female coach at the professional level when she took a preseason position with the Arizona Cardinals in 2015; a year later, Kathryn Smith, who had spent several years as a front office assistant, took a quality control coaching position with the Buffalo Bills, making her the first permanent female coach in National Football League history.
 In 2020, Callie Brownson became the first woman to coach an NFL position group in a regular-season game when she filled in for the Cleveland Browns tight ends coach Drew Petzing.

 In 2013, Lauren Silberman became the first woman to try out at the NFL Regional Scouting Combine (2013).
 Silberman tried out for the NFL after playing club soccer in college and taking up kicking footballs as a hobby several months before the tryout.
 During her tryout, she met with medical staff to address a leg injury after making two kicks, and did not complete the remaining kicks.